MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/corporate-communications-overview.md

 ### End-user guidance and support
-Give end users a head start by helping them use and engage using popular M365 communication apps that may be a part of your solution.
-Consider using existing training playlists in [Microsoft 365 Learning Pathways](/office365/customlearning) to help end users learn more about M365 apps like Teams and SharePoint.
+Give end users a head start by helping them use and engage using popular Microsoft 365 communication apps that may be a part of your solution.
+Consider using existing training playlists in [Microsoft 365 Learning Pathways](/office365/customlearning) to help end users learn more about Microsoft 365 apps like Teams and SharePoint.
 Or, help train people at your organization who will be managing corporate communications using [Microsoft Learn training](/training).

 | Logo                 | Communication app     | Guidance              |